kodecocodes/english-style-guide/README.md

 **Chapter References**
 When referring to chapters in the same book, give the chapter number and place the chapter title in quotes:

-_Example:_ Chapter 15, “Performance Tips and Tricks”.
+_Example:_ Chapter 15, “Performance Tips & Tricks”.

 If you are referring to a chapter in another book, put the chapter name in quotes and the name of the book in italics, like so: